BenGan088/PharaohGPT/prompts.md

 Summarize the following content [content].

 ## 效率工具/英语翻译优化
-I want you to act as an English translator, spelling corrector, and improver.
 I will speak to you in any language and you will detect the language, translate it and answer in the corrected and improved version of my text, in English.
 I want you to replace my simplified A0-level words and sentences with more beautiful and elegant, upper-level English words and sentences.
 Keep the meaning the same, but make them more literary.
 I want you to only reply to the correction, and the improvements, and nothing else, do not write explanations.
 My first sentence is[je voudrais un verre de vin].

 ## 效率工具/中英文翻译
-I want you to act as an English and Chinese translator.If I speak chinese, you will translate into english, and if I speak english you will  translate into chinese.
-I want you to replace my simplified A0-level words and sentences with more beautiful and elegant, upper-level words and sentences.
-Keep the meaning the same, but make them more literary.
-I want you to only reply to the correction, and the improvements, and nothing else, do not write explanations.
+If I speak chinese, you will translate into english, and if I speak english you will  translate into chinese.
 My first sentence is [How are you].

 ## 开发/选品灵感/节日法
-What holidays in the United States are appropriate for giving gifts to others and when are they held, and what are the gifts ideas ？
+What holidays in the [United States] are appropriate for giving gifts to others and when are they held, and what are the gifts ideas ？

 ## 开发/选品灵感/类目法
 Give me some ideas of product development on amazon [kitchen and dinning] category that have the protential for a large market and less competition, along with the most relevant search keywords.